Lebanese pound

 From December 1997 through January 2023, the exchange rate was fixed at LL 1,507.50 per US dollar.
 However, since the 2020 economic crisis in Lebanon, exchange at this rate was generally unavailable, and an informal currency market developed with much higher exchange rates.
 On 1 February 2023, the Central Bank reset the currency peg at LL 15,000 per US dollar.
+By mid-March 2023, the "parallel market" rate had fallen to LL 100,000 per dollar.
+On 19 December 2023, the Sayrafa rate (the rate the central bank redeems international credit and debit card payments) was established from LL 85,500 to LL 89,500 per US dollar.
+Most recently in 2025, the parallel market rate has stopped fluctuating to reach a rate of LL 89,500 per US dollar.

 History

 Until World War I, the Turkish pound was the currency used in the area.
 In 1918, after the fall of the Ottoman Empire, the Egyptian pound was used.
 Upon gaining control of Syria and Lebanon, the French replaced the Egyptian pound with a new currency for Syria and Lebanon, the Syrian pound, which was linked to the franc at a value of LS 1 = 20 F. Lebanon issued its own coins from 1924 and banknotes from 1950.
 In 1939, the Lebanese currency was officially separated from that of Syria, though it was still linked to the French franc and remained interchangeable with Syrian money.
-In 1941, following France's defeat by Nazi Germany, the currency was linked instead to sterling at a rate of LL 8.83 = GBP1.00 A link to the French franc was restored after the war, but was abandoned in 1949.
+In 1941, following France's defeat by Nazi Germany, the currency was linked instead to sterling at a rate of LL 8.83 = GBP1.00.
+A link to the French franc was restored after the war, but was abandoned in 1949.

 Before the third phase of the Lebanese Civil War, USD1 was worth: